kingston-hackSpace/Sound-Detector_LED-Brightness-based-on-Ambient-Noise/README.md

 Common ground is essential: Arduino GND, TIP120 emitter, and LED power supply GND must all be connected.

-Base resistor (220 Ω) protects the Arduino and prevents oscillations.
+Base resistor (2.2KΩ) protects the Arduino and prevents oscillations.

 The TIP120 allows the Arduino to safely modulate PWM to dim the 1W LED.